Japanese JLPT Grammar Point

 Idiomatic Expressions

-• Practice with examples: Create sentences using various adjectives and verbs to solidify the structure.
+• Practice with Common Verbs and Adjectives: Create sentences using everyday words to internalize the pattern.

 Key Takeaways